METEO 3 Lesson 12 Images

 Text description of the higher sea-surface temperatures image.

-The image is a map showing sea surface temperatures in the North Atlantic Ocean from August to October.
-It features a color gradient indicating varying temperatures, ranging from purple at the coolest (18°C) to red at the warmest (approx. 30°C).
-The Caribbean Sea and parts of the western Atlantic Ocean are predominantly dark orange to red, indicating higher temperatures.
-Temperature contours are marked at 2°C intervals.
-The map also outlines parts of North, Central, and South America on the left and the western coast of Africa on the right.
-A color scale is provided below the map for reference.
+The image is a map showing sea surface temperature climatology from 1981–2010 for the North Atlantic Ocean during August through October.
+A color gradient illustrates temperature variations, ranging from purple for the coolest waters at 18°C to red for the warmest at 29°C. The Caribbean Sea and parts of the western Atlantic are predominantly dark orange to red, indicating higher temperatures.
+Temperature contours are drawn at 1°C intervals, with labeled contours at every other degree.
+The map also outlines portions of North, Central, and South America on the left, along with the western coast of Africa on the right.
+A color scale beneath the map provides a reference for the temperature values.

 daily occurrence of tropical storms, minor hurricanes (Category 1 or 2), and intense (major) hurricanes